ITV Studios: Boom Group

+Bright Entertainment

+Bright Entertainment is a scalable entertainment, reality, and competitive formats label of ITV Studios.
+It was formed in January 2026 by Commissioner Lily Wilson, and is run by much of Potato's former staff, including creative directors Martin Scott and Phil Mount and head of production Christina Clayton.
+The division consists of properties held by the former Potato and 12 Yard studios, including The Chase and Bullseye.

+Eagle Eye Drama

+ITV Studios acquired a majority stake in Eagle Eye Drama in October 2024.

 Happy Prince

 Happy Prince is a label of ITV Studios run by Dominic Treadwell-Collins.

 The Garden

 The Garden was created in 2010 to produce "cutting edge, ambitious, distinctive factual programmes for major broadcasters in both the United Kingdom and outside and to be the most ideal production company we can be, where programming producers can do their very best work and that always delivers exceptional television."
 On 22 April 2013, The Garden was acquired by ITV Studios.
 It is known for producing 24 Hours in A&E for Channel 4, Inside Claridge's for BBC Two, and Squid Game: The Challenge for Netflix.

 ITV Studios Continuing Drama

 ITV Studios Continuing Drama is an in-house division that handles the production of the soaps Coronation Street and Emmerdale.